eXascaleInfolab/TSM-Bench/README.md

 ___
 ## Systems Setup

-We provide different scripts depending on whether the systems have been already installed or not:

 - To download, install, setup, and load data to  clickhouse, extremedb, monetdb, questdb, and timescaledb  (takes ~40mins)

 ```bash